Moon Fruit, 2008

 The artist lives and works in New York.

-Moon Fruit can be viewed at Dana-Farber/Brigham and Women's Cancer Center at South Shore Hospital.
+Moon Fruit can be viewed at Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital.